JacqueLeeMeyer/project3_group4_moviedatabase/README.md

 ## Future Improvements

 The first main improvement possible for this project is to retrieve data from a live API instead of a Kaggle dataset.
 Using a paid API key makes it possible to build a more repeatable Python script to periodically query the API and update our SQL database to keep it up to date with new films.
-The other main improvement could be with the movie recommendation engine by building a standalone application that leverages ODBC or another database data retrieval method to give a list of film results in the form of a CSV or visualization tool such as Power BI.
+Another improvement could be with the movie recommendation engine by building a standalone application that leverages ODBC or another database data retrieval method to give a list of film results in the form of a CSV or visualization tool such as Power BI.
 However, our team felt that this went beyond the scope of our project and built a Jupyter notebook to take user inputs and use it to run SQL queries.
+The queries we put together were fairly simple and only took a single entry in a single field for actor, director, genre, or keyword.
+There is more room for performing multiple queries and to use other film information to query for data.

 ## Sources: